 Yes, street lighting is planned for the community.

 Yes, residents may choose to put a pool in their backyard after they close on their home, subject to HOA approval.
 Community neighborhood pools, open to all residents, will also be included as part of the master-plan.
-In addition, indoor and outdoor pools at Florida Aquatics Swimming & Training (FAST), located adjacent to Calesa Township, will be completed in 2021.
+In addition, indoor and outdoor pools at Florida Aquatics Swimming & Training (FAST), located adjacent to Calesa Township, will be completed in early 2022.
 For more information on FAST, visit FloridaFast.com.

 No, the Calesa Township property does not have a history of sinkholes.
 However sinkholes can form anywhere in Florida, particularly North and West Central Florida because of the karst limestone soils prevalent in those areas.